 The Pension Studio’s philosophy toward corporate giving is that there are many worthy causes, and like TPA services where we specialize in one small area of retirement planning, it is also best to concentrate our donations on one specific mission.
 In addition to being a foster, a portion of each retirement plan setup fee is given to The Darbster foundation.

-The Darbster Foundation is a 501(c) 3 that concentrates it’s resources on animal welfare, on a community level.
-We set this Foundation up to reduce the number of animals euthanized in Palm Beach County.
+The Darbster Foundation is a 501(c) 3 that concentrates its resources on animal welfare, on a community level.
+Our primary goal is to reduce the number of animals euthanized in Palm Beach County.
 When the restaurant, “Darbster”, opened in 2009, the Foundation was formed.
-100% of all profits from Darbster Food go toward The Darbster Foundation, which has no paid employees, and operates solely of volunteers.
-Subsequently, Darbster Dog Daycare, which is located in Boca Raton, Florida, was then founded.
-In 2016, “Velocity”, a cycling studio, was then purchased.
-Our goal is to make Darbster Foundation a self-supporting entity by having a couple profitable entities, funding 100% of the operating expenses.
-We are not there yet, but getting closer each year.
+100% of all profits from Darbster Food go toward The Darbster Foundation.
+The Foundation now has two adoption facilities in New Hampshire.
+In 2014, Darbster Kitty was opened in Manchester, New Hampshire to facilitate the rescue, transport and adoption of kitties.
+Darbster Doggy, which is located in Chichester, New Hampshire, is scheduled to open this summer.
+Both these facilities offer boarding services with a portion of the fees going to help support further rescue efforts.
+Our goal is to make Darbster Foundation a self-supporting entity by operating profitable entities, funding 100% of the operating expenses.
+We are not there yet but getting closer each year.

-2017 has been a tremendous year so far with our new relationship with the Salem, NH Animal Rescue League allowing us to transfer highly adoptable dogs from South Florida to their facility.
-In addition, we continue to transport kittens at the rate of 12-20 per week, we are on track to beat our 750 adoptions in 2016.
-Another major gain for the dogs was the implementation of our Healing Hearts Program at the Animal Care and Control facility in Palm Beach.
-Instead of heart worm positive dogs being euthanized they are now adopted out and treated with funds raised by the Darbster foundation.
+Additionally, we continue our Healing Hearts Program at the Animal Care and Control facility in West Palm Beach.
+Instead of heart worm positive dogs being euthanized they are adopted out and treated with funds raised by the Darbster foundation.

-In 2015 and 2014, the Foundation sponsored the spay/neuter surgeries of 2,000 community animals, and assisted with the medical care of an additional 50+ community animals.
+The Foundation also sponsors spay/neuter surgeries and medical care of community animals.
+We have sponsored the spay/neuter surgeries of over 2,000 community animals and assisted with the medical care of an additional 50+ community animals.